 As for the rest of your body, the experts at the American Cancer Society show that the benefits of quitting smoking start a mere 20 minutes after quitting.
 Here’s their timeline for health improvements.

-When smokers quit – What are the benefits over time? (from the American Cancer Society)
+What are the benefits of quitting smoking over time? (from the American Cancer Society)

 20 minutes after quitting: Your heart rate and blood pressure drop.
 (Effect of smoking on arterial stiffness and pulse pressure amplification, Mahmud A, Feely J. Hypertension.
 2003:41:183)